WPN-XM/software/README.md

 We use a `git subtree split` strategy to split out the software asset folders into one-way read-only subtree split repositories.

-This enables to update the configuration and management scripts of a software asset after it's installation or update easily using Composer.
+This enables Composer updates of the configuration and management scripts for a software asset after installation.

 You find the individual packages here: https://github.com/wpnxm-software

 ## Structure

-Each recipe consist of
+Each recipe consist of:
 - a `readme.adoc`,
 - a `manifest.json` config file,
 - a `composer.json` file,
-and the folders `assets`, `configs`, and `scripts`.
+- the folders `assets`, `configs`, and `scripts`.

-The `scripts` folder has two folders `tasks` and `webinterface`.
+- the `scripts` folder has two folders `tasks` and `webinterface`.

     nginx/
       assets/